futianfan/clinical_trial_approval_prediction/README.md

 ### Result

+The empirical results are given for reference.
 The mean and standard deviation of 5 independent runs are reported.

 | Dataset  | PR-AUC | F1 | ROC-AUC |
 |-----------------|-------------|-------------|------------|